TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 6/Matthew 6.14.md

 ---

-For if ye forgive men their trespasses, your heavenly Father will also forgive you.
+"For if you forgive men their trespasses, your heavenly Father will also forgive you.